 Climb a volcano, learn about Iceland’s history at a Settlement Center, meet Icelandic horses, see turf farmsteads and churches.

-There is an optional ice cave tour at Vatnajökull glacier from October to April (weather permitting) and an optional northern lights by boat cruise from Reykjavík.
-Our Northern Lights Exploration series are designed to include the highlights of Iceland and aim to maximise the chances of seeing the elusive northern lights, as most nights are spent in the darkness away from light pollution.
+There is an optional ice cave tour at Vatnajökull glacier from October to April (weather permitting) and an optional Northern Lights by boat cruise from Reykjavík.
+Our Northern Lights Exploration tours are designed to include the highlights of Iceland and aim to maximise the chances of seeing the Northern Lights, as most nights are spent in the darkness away from light pollution.

 Overview